Strategy and Technology Transform Industrial Age Assumptions

-So we automate, we remove the friction and the cost goes down.
-I think Eric and I are the same page with that: good for automation.
+So we automate.
+We remove friction and costs go down.
+I think Eric and I are on the same page with that: good for automation.
 Then the darkness creeps in.
 The industrial age strategic imperative starts going: hey, if we can take money so easily, perhaps we should take more of it.

 So Eric documents, in the case of toll rates, that the automation, vs. coins, results in a 20%-40% increase in rates.
-Couple that with the decrease in costs and that’s a pretty good answer to a Taylor equation.
+Couple that with the decrease in costs and that’s a pretty good answer to a Frederick Taylor equation.
 Everybody wins…well…

-What kind of strategic relationship to organizations want with their customers?
+What kind of strategic relationship do organizations want with their customers?
 If they see them, in light of the industrial age, as inputs, then keep taking the money.
-If, however, they see them as 21st Century customers, then they might want to tone down the fees, because for every disgruntled relationship comes a link to efficient free alternatives to the toll road, lists of sites to see, and tweets about how refreshing it is to take a slower route and enjoy the character of the local economy.
-That’s a strategic choice and it is one where technology combined with industrial age thinking may eventually give way.
+If, however, they see them as 21st Century customers, then they might want to tone down the fees because every disgruntled relationship results in a link to efficient free alternatives to the toll road, petitions to sign, and tweets about how refreshing it is to take a slower route and enjoy the character of the local economy.
+That strategic choice requires a new equation, a more complex equation.